Los Banos Wrongful Death Lawyer

 Watch the following video presented by Los Banos wrongful death lawyer, Ed Smith, to learn more about these types of cases:Proving Wrongful Death in California

-Just as in other personal injury claims, a wrongful death must be proved for family members to place a claim for damages.
+Like in other personal injury claims, a wrongful death must be proved for family members to claim damages.
 Four areas must be shown:

-- A duty of care was owed by the entity or individual to the person who died, such as behaving the way a normal, law-abiding person would in the same situation.
+- The entity or individual owed A duty of care to the person who died, such as behaving like an average, law-abiding person would in the same situation.

 - The individual or entity failed in that duty.